 The international airport Landvetter (GOT) is located 20 kilometres south-east of the city centre and you can travel from various destinations in Europa and the world.
 Please note that the smaller Göteborg City Airport (GSE) is no longer in use for commercial flights and will be phased out as from the winter 2015.

-It’s easy to get to and from the airports with the shuttle bus service Flygbussarna and the journey time is between 25 and 30 minutes.
+It’s easy to get to and from the airport with the shuttle bus service Flygbussarna and the journey time is between 25 and 30 minutes.
 Buses leave from right outside the terminal building and the final stop is the main bus station Nils Ericssonterminalen in central Gothenburg.
-Taxi or rental cars are also available at the airports.
+Taxi or rental cars are also available at the airport.

 - Landvetter airport

 - Flygbussarna - time table and tickets to the airport shuttle.

 - Swedavia - Airlines flying to Landvetter

 SJ, Västtrafik, Öresundståget, Tågab, NSB and Blå tåget are running frequent services to and from the central station in Gothenburg, connecting the city with the Scandinavian capitals Stockholm, Oslo and Copenhagen.
 The journey times are just under 4 hours from Oslo, around 3 hours from Stockholm and 3,5 hours from Copenhagen.
 The trains from Denmark stop at Copenhagen international airport, making it a convenient option to fly there and catch the train to Gothenburg.